+Provides funding for 20 of Nevada's 35 law enforcement agencies to participate in the CIOT campaign and other occupant protection events.

+27-OP-1

-27-163OP-2 Office of Traffic Safety - CPS mini-grants \$ 6,000 This enables the Office of Traffic Safety to purchase car s supplies necessary for installation of child passenger safe includes PI&E material.
-25-OP-5 St. Mary's - CPS Program \$ 39,000 Year two of a three-year program, this local hospital wi present a comprehensive child passenger safety program as inspection and fitting stations. - 27-OP-JF-1 135,000 Joining Forces \$ enforcement Provides funding for 20 of Nevada's 35 law enforcement age participate in the CIOT campaign and other occup events.
-27-OP-1 80,000 Office of Traffic Safety - Program Management \$ that Provides funding for necessary staff time and expenses inc curred by OTS monitoring, are directly related to the planning, development, of auditing, and evaluation of projects within this program are through Section 402.
-Funding is also provided in this task t UI brochures and pamphlets, distributing literature and media developed through successful projects, or obtained from oth 27-OP-2 Law Enforcement Liaison \$ 33,000 Funding for the law enforcement liaison.
-Reflects the OP po anticipated LEL duties. rtion of the 27-OP-3 Clark County Safe Kids \$ 35,000 in Expand the current Clark County Safe Kids programs to in nclude children age the age range not covered by booster seat laws and the begin (16).
-The new program will include both English and Spanish 0 27-OP-4 FVSP (Family Vehicle Safety Program) \$ 30,000 with Provides funding for a contract provider to instruct cps classes the organizations certified to present the FVSP classes to offene laws.
-27-OP-5 Rural Nevada CPS Program \$ 20,000 Mineral This program will encompass three counties, Carson City, Counties to provide CPS installation and education.
-Ron Woo in Carson City County and will partner with the two rural cour resource centers to bring the program to Lyon and Mineral Cou od is located inty's family 27-OP-6 Nye County Sheriff's Office Occupant protection program including: enforcement, car seat educational seminars, and public awareness campaigns. \$ 23,900 t workshops, 27-OP-7 Nevada Highway Patrol Provide funding to purchase three "seatbelt convincers" to region of the NHP to present educational programs on seath schools, community programs, health fairs, and other red communities. oelt usage to 27-405OP-1 CIOT Paid Media - November Provide funding for paid media campaign \$ 74,000 27-405OP-2 180,000 CIOT Paid Media - May Paid media for May (national campaign) \$ 27-405OP-3 CIOT Media Production 32 \$ 5,000
+Office of Traffic Safety - Program Management

+Provides funding for necessary staff time and expenses incurred by OTS that are directly related to the planning, development, coordination, monitoring, auditing, and evaluation of projects within this program area and funded through Section 402.
+Funding is also provided in this task for the printing of brochures and pamphlets, distributing literature and media materials developed through successful projects, or obtained from other sources.

+27-OP-2 Law Enforcement Liaison

+Funding for the law enforcement liaison.
+Reflects the OP portion of the anticipated LEL duties.

+27-OP-3 Clark County Safe Kids

+Expand the current Clark County Safe Kids programs to include children in the age range not covered by booster seat laws and the beginning age (16).
+The new program will include both English and Spanish v ersions.
+27-OP-4 FVSP (Family Vehicle Safety Program) \$ 30,000 with Provides funding for a contract provider to instruct cps classes s and work with the organizations certified to present the FVSP classes to offende laws. ers of cps 27-OP-5 Rural Nevada CPS Program \$ 20,000 Mineral This program will encompass three counties, Carson City, Lyon, and wimerai Counties to provide CPS installation and education.
+Ron Wood in Carson City County and will partner with the two rural countresource centers to bring the program to Lyon and Mineral Countresource centers. nty's family 27-OP-6 Nye County Sheriff's Office \$ 23,900 Occupant protection program including: enforcement, car seat educational seminars, and public awareness campaigns. workshops, 27-OP-7 Nevada Highway Patrol \$ 46,000 Provide funding to purchase three "seatbelt convincers" to e region of the NHP to present educational programs on seatbe schools, community programs, health fairs, and other requirements. elt usage to 27-405OP-1 CIOT Paid Media - November \$ 74,000 Provide funding for paid media campaign 27-405OP-2 180,000 CIOT Paid Media - May \$ Paid media for May (national campaign) 27-405OP-3 CIOT Media Production \$ 5,000